Xires87/FrycMod/README.md

   ]
 }
 ```
- You can also block vanilla recipes if you want (needs_diamond_table.json from Frycmod):
+ You can also block vanilla recipes if you want
+ Example (needs_diamond_table.json from Frycmod):
  ```json
  {
   "replace": false,